-The Student Health Center has a registered nurse who offers free confidential care to the Simpson community.
+The SU Health Services office has a registered nurse who offers free confidential care to the Simpson community.
 A variety of services are provided including illness/injury assessment and treatment, free non-prescription medications, travel outside USA health advice, equipment loan (crutches, wheelchair, heating pads, etc.) and referrals to outside providers.
-Some immunizations and flu shots are offered at a reduced rate.
+Flu shot clinics are offered throughout the school year, and Tuberculin skin tests are offered in the office at cost.
 All services are under the direction of a medical doctor (MD).

-CAREER SERVICES & INTERNSHIP OPPORTUNITIES
+CAREER SERVICES

 Career Services provides guidance, educational experiences, and practical career related information that helps prepare students for the world of work and service.
-A wide range of interest, career, and personality assessments are available, along with a variety of online resources to assist students in tasks like résumé and cover letter writing, choosing a major, hunting for a job or preparing for an internship, coaching for an interview, or applying to graduate school.
-The university also assists by providing job listings for students and alumni, as well as internship opportunities throughout a student's time at Simpson.
+A wide range of interest, career, and personality assessments are available, along with a variety of online resources to assist students, such as résumé writing and cover letter guidance, choosing a major, job seeking or preparing for an internship, or coaching for an interview.
+The university also assists by providing job listings for students and alumni, as well as career development opportunities throughout a student's time at Simpson.